Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 2. Credit from several courses may be combined to total four or more credits and therefore satisfy a foundation requirement.

-3. A three-credit course may be used to satisfy a foundation requirement if the corresponding course in the department meets that same requirement.
+3. A three-credit course may be used to satisfy a Foundation requirement if the corresponding course in the Program of Study meets that same requirement.

-4. A three-credit course may be used to satisfy a major requirement if the corresponding course in the department meets that same requirement unless specifically disallowed by the department chair.
+4. A three-credit course may be used to satisfy a major requirement if the corresponding course in the Program of Study meets that same requirement unless specifically disallowed by the Program of Study chair where the course is offered.

 Transfer Credit

 Credit from Other Institutions.
 Rhodes students may enroll in courses at other colleges and universities and transfer credits to Rhodes.
-A student who desires to have academic work transferred from another institution must have the work approved in advance by the appropriate academic department chairperson at Rhodes and by the Registrar, acting on behalf of the Education Program Committee.
-Courses not receiving prior approval may not be accepted for transfer credit at the discretion of the department chair and the Registrar.
+A student who desires to have a course transferred from another institution must have the course approved in advance of course enrollment.
+Courses not receiving prior approval may not be accepted for transfer credit at the discretion of the Program of Study chair and the Registrar.
+Transfer courses require the following approvals:

 Students seeking concurrent enrollment at another institution during a regular semester must have permission from the Standards and Standing Committee prior to registering at the other institution.
 Concurrent enrollment credits are included in the computation of the total credits permitted in one semester but are not included in the determination of full-time status.
 Course credit earned at another institution during non-approved concurrent enrollment may not be accepted for transfer credit.